 Cenote diving yucatan mexico

-Mexico
+Cenote delights: Mexico

 Mexico's cenote diving is some of our all-time favourite diving.
 The water is so clear you'll feel like you're skydiving into these spectacular lime sinkholes, lined with stalagmites and stalactites that are millions of years old (Insider tip: DON'T miss diving The Pit Cenote).
 For a base, the luxurious Maroma Resort and Spa forms a little slice of heaven away from the hustle and bustle of Cancun.
-Featured in "Dive in Style" (aka the diving bible, if we do say so ourselves), the resort stretches along a private powder-white beach that dissolves into calm turquoise waters.
+Featured in 'Dive in Style' (aka the diving bible, if we do say so ourselves), the resort stretches along a private powder-white beach that dissolves into calm turquoise waters.
 Fancy seeing some fish?
-The world's second largest barrier reef lies only 10 minutes from the resort's beach.
+The world's second largest barrier reef lies only ten minutes from the resort's beach.

 Galapagos Seal

-The Galapagos Archipelago
+Darwin's playground: The Galapagos Archipelago

 Unless you've been living under a rock, chances are the Galapagos will feature high up on your bucket list.
 Best known as Darwin's playground, the national park is a hotspot for conservation and science.
 Beautiful year-round, spot hammerhead's hover below playful sea lions and penguins, and, most significantly, you'll see a staggering 20% of marine life you won't find anywhere else.
 The best way to explore is by liveaboard, and the luxurious Galapagos Sky is one of the only boats regularly given permits for two-week dive trips to Darwin and Wolf.